frostjelly/filmtastic-nextjs/README.md

 Filmtastic is a movie database search engine that retrieves information from a remote databse using an API.
 Users can search and browser movies completed with pagination and search error handling.

-Technologies uses: Next.js, Tailwind CSS.
+Technologies uses: HTML, Tailwind CSS, JavaScript, Next.js 13

 Demo: https://filmtastic-nextjs.vercel.app